Research

 (2) Corruption Plots: Stories, Ethics, and Publics of the Late Capitalist City

-Second, building on the humanistic strengths of this work, we teamed up with literary scholar David Pike (Professor, American University) to successfully apply for a grant from the ACLS (funded by the Andrew W. Mellon Foundation) to write a book-length monograph on corruption narratives in imagined and real urban worlds.
+Building on the humanistic strengths of this work, we teamed up with literary scholar David Pike (Professor, American University) to successfully apply for a grant from the ACLS (funded by the Andrew W. Mellon Foundation) to write a book-length monograph on corruption narratives in imagined and real urban worlds.
 Weaving our ethnography together with the fictional worlds of novels and films, we have just completed a book manuscript titled Corruption Plots: Stories, Ethics and Publics in the Millennial City.
 This book is forthcoming with Cornell University Press’s “Land: New Perspectives on Territory” book series edited by scholars Michael Goldman, Wendy Wolford, and Nancy Peluso.
 In it, we analyze ethnographic and literary story-telling to argue that “corruption” is deployed by differentially situated groups to call attention to a widening wealth gap and the erosion of the public sphere.
 What is especially fascinating to us is how corruption is used to name real estate collusions between the state and private actors that are officially deemed “legal.”
 In other words, corruption talk is more about the affect and ethics surrounding urban transformation than a strict binary between what is considered “illegal” and “legal.”

 This forthcoming book is a complement to my previous research critiquing the donor-driven anti-corruption agenda and, specifically, the alleged role of digital technology in improving the responsiveness and accountability of bureaucracy.
 In these prior publications, I show that technologies designed to digitize citizen complaints (“e-grievance redressal”), a popular “good governance” tool, systematically bias against collective in-person complaints lodged by lower class and lower-caste women living in informal settlements at the outskirts of Bengaluru.